elixir-mint/mint_web_socket/README.md

 the WebSocket connection.

-Instead `Mint.WebSocket` is process-less: the entire HTTP and WebSocket states are kept in immutable datastructures.
+Instead `Mint.WebSocket` is process-less: the entire HTTP and WebSocket states are kept in immutable data structures.
 This enables authors of WebSocket clients a more fine-grained control over the connections:
 `Mint.WebSocket` does not prescribe a process archicture.